All Episodes

 Yeah, we should have won every war.

-We could have won every war, but we really chose to be very politically correct, or wokey.
+We could have won every war, but we really chose to be very politically correct or wokey.

-So uh anyway, that's interesting.
+So anyway, that's interesting.

-So uh imagine if you will that Hyundai is incentivized to come to the United States with the express purpose of creating jobs in the United States, so they come to the United States, and they do,
+So imagine, if you will, that Hyundai is incentivized to come to the United States with the express purpose of creating jobs in the United States.

 So do I feel sorry for Hyundai that their entire factory will have to grind to a halt because they lost all of their employees?

-No, no, Hyundai, I think you were maybe adhering to the letter of the law, but not the spirit.
+No, Hyundai, I think you were maybe adhering to the letter of the law, but not the spirit.

-Um, I'm not positive about this, but I believe that probably during the period when they did the hiring, that the only thing they were required to do is check the documents from the actual applicant that says they are or are not a citizen.
+I'm not positive about this, but I believe that probably during the period when they did the hiring, that the only thing they were required to do is check the documents from the actual applicant that says they are or are not a citizen.

 And there were plenty of people who had fake, you know, fake ID and fake documents.

-So if all they did was look at the fake documents and not being document experts, said, All right, well, that's all we've been asked to check, and you've got those documents.
+So if all they did was look at the fake documents and not being document experts, said, all right, well, that's all we've been asked to check, and you've got those documents.

-So they might be not in much trouble, the employer if they followed all the rules as they used to exist.
+So they might be not in much trouble, the employer, if they followed all the rules as they used to exist.

-Well, Van Jones on CNN says that uh tens of thousands of Africans have already died because of Trump uh administration uh cutting the funding for some program called PEPFAR that uh allegedly had saved millions of victims of HIV in Africa, and I said to myself, number one, do you think that's true?
+Well, Van Jones on CNN says that tens of thousands of Africans have already died because of Trump administration cutting the funding for some program called PEPFAR that allegedly had saved millions of victims of HIV in Africa.

 Would that be the way you would say it?